En Español

 The Delaware State Police offer victim assistance on their website.
 They also offer a 24-hour Crisis Emergency hotline at 1-800-VICTIM-1.

-For more information on the availability of victim compenstation, visit the Delaware Victims' Compensation Assistance Program online, or call them at 302-255-1770.
+For more information on the availability of victim compensation, visit the Delaware Victims’ Compensation Assistance Program or call them at 302-255-1770.

-If you are a victim of domestic violence and have been charged with a crime, you can contact the National Clearinghouse for the Defense of Battered Women.
+If you are a victim of domestic violence and have been charged with a crime, you can go to our Abuse Victims Charged with Crimes page.

-Other organizations for victims of crime are listed on our National Organizations page.
+Other organizations for victims of crime are listed on our National Organizations - Crime Victims page.